sahibzada-irfanullah/Graph-Embedding/ge/README.md

 # Graph Embedding
 ### Introduction
-This module provides the services and implementation for the following family of graph embedding algorithms.
+This module provides the services and implementation for various family of graph embedding algorithms.
-- DeepWalk
-- Node2Vecf
-- Struc2Vec
-- GNN

 ### How to utilize a code?
 (Tutorial)